 Vietnam has more than 20 Duc cake recipes including sweet and savory.
 Duc cake originated from North Vietnam.
 People in North, Central, and South Vietnam have changed the recipe of Duc cake to meet local tastes and preferences as well as local products.
 In Can Tho, savory Duc cake (or Banh duc man) and Duc cake with pandan leaf (or Banh duc la dua) are specialty foods of the region.

-Can Tho Savory Duc cake is white, tender and smooth.
+Can Tho Savory Duc cake is white, tender, and smooth.
 High-quality rice is soaked in water, ground into rice flour, mixed with coconut cream.
-Topping of the cake is made from shrimp, lean pork, jicama, shallots an garlic.
+The topping of the cake is made from shrimp, lean pork, jicama, shallots, and garlic.
 All of the above are minced, stir-fried until pleasant.
 Rice flour mixture is ladled onto the tray layer by layer.
-At last, the topping are put onto the last layer.
+At last, the toppings are put onto the last layer.
 The cake is steamed until all are well-done.
 The cooled cake is cut into diamond or rectangular pieces, served with sweet and sour dipping fish sauce, cucumber, poached bean sprouts, herbs, and a greasy sweet-salty sauce from coconut cream (optional).

 Duc cake with pandan leaf is green, tender, lightly sweet, and smelling.
 Pandan juice adds color and a distinctively impressive fragrant.
 High-quality rice is soaked in water for a few hours, ground into rice flour, mixed with pandan juice, cooked in a pot.
 The cook must stir the mixture continuously.
 Ash water could be added to the mixture to make the cake chewy.
 Sweet Duc cake with pandan leaf is cut into medium pieces and served with caramel, sauce from coconut cream, crushed peanuts.